TheCuong28121996/TrackerDevies/README.md

-# TrackerDevies
+# Transport Display
-Track multiple devices and send their locations to Transport Display Application
+Displays the location of the tracking device